hylandtechoutreach/team/README.md

-# team
+# Hyland Tech Outreach Team
-A place to store internal information for the Tech Outreach team
+This is a place to store information for the Tech Outreach team.